30 years of Experience

 F1 X F1 = F2

 When The Australian Labradoodle is crossed with an F1 or F2 English Labradoodle the coat may be better quality but it is misleading to call these Pure Australian Labradoodles.
-There are no breeders who cross the GENUINE ASD with a Cross Breed as to do so would diminish the ASD and cause confusion to those looking for a non shedding therapy dog.
+There are no breeders who cross the GENUINE ASD with a Cross Breed as to do so would diminish the qualities and breeding standards of the ASD and cause confusion to those looking for a non shedding therapy dog.